 We provide the best service and materials in the business and want to make sure your home stays happy and healthy to keep you and your belongings safe.
 If shingles are falling or you are experiencing outside items inside your home, please give the team at L & D Wilson’s in Vandalia, Illinois a call.
 Get started with an inspection today!

 Before you get started repairing or replacing the roof of your home or business, your first task is to locate a reliable roofing contractor to hire.
-At L & D Wilson Siding & Roofing, we put high effort into handpicking contractors who are dedicated to delivering superior craftsmanship, outstanding customer service, and consistent reliability.
+At L & D Wilson Siding & Roofing, we put a high effort into handpicking contractors who are dedicated to delivering superior craftsmanship, outstanding customer service, and consistent reliability.
 Our contractors are obliged to meet several strict requirements which include the following:

 Repairing or installing a roof for your home is a big undertaking that necessitates a significant amount of effort and financial resources in order to be completed.
 Therefore, it’s crucial to enlist the services of a proficient and trustworthy roofing contractor who possesses a comprehensive understanding of the entire roofing process to guarantee a seamless and hassle-free experience.
 Additionally, we provide several warranty alternatives that guarantee our contractors’ work will prolong your roof’s life for many years.